LandsOfHope/LandsOfHope.Guide/_help_topics/taking-a-screenshot-in-3-steps.md

 Save the picture to your Hard Disk, in a folder you can remember.
 On the File > Save screen select your file type as GIF or JPG format these will create a much smaller image perfect for email or web posting purposes.

-If Decius or someone else has asked you to send them a screenshot, open up your email program of choice then attach the picture you made to the email and send it to the email address you were given.
+If someone has asked you to send them a screenshot, open up your email program of choice then attach the picture you made to the email and send it to the email address you were given.

-Typically if you are trying to email Decius the email address will be [mailto:support@forlornonline.com](mailto:support@forlornonline.com)[](mailto:support@forlornonline.com)
+Typically if you are trying to email the GM the email address will be [mailto:support@landsofhope.com](mailto:support@landsofhope.com)[](mailto:support@landsofhope.com)